zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 # Part introduction

+At this point, our front-end applications are quite sophisticated, but we have yet to learn how to build a back-end server on our own.
+In this part, we will learn how to write API servers with Express.js, a popular Node.js framework.
+This will be a stepping stone to building full-stack applications.

+# Part introduction

 During this sprint, we'll work on three projects:
 - Parts 1 - 2: Guided hands-on exercises on creating a minimal REST CRUD API with Express.js.
 - Parts 3: A guided hands-on exercise on writing testable code and using TDD
-- Part 4: A peer programming exercise to create a movie ticket booking Express.j API in a test-driven manner.
+- Part 4: A peer programming exercise to create a movie ticket booking Express.js API in a test-driven manner.
 - Part 5: A Discord bot with a REST API for congratulating Turing College students on their progress.

 Part 3 will feature some additional exercises for refactoring and testing your code.